A Better-Than-1.6-Approximation for Prize-Collecting TSP: Introduction

 One can see that $y_v\leq 1$ is implied by the above formulation, hence the variables $y_v$ can be interpreted as the extent to which the vertex $v$ is visited by the fractional solution.
 In this paper, we prove the following.

 \begin{theorem} There is a polynomial-time LP-relative $1.599$-approximation algorithm for \PCTSP. \end{theorem}

-To obtain this result, we exploit a known decomposition of solutions $(x,y)$ to the above relaxation into trees (see \cref{lem:tree_decomposition} for the formal statement), which can be derived from an existential result on packing branchings in a directed multigraph by \textcite[Theorem~2.6]{bang-jensen_1995_preserving} and was---in a generalized form---first used in the context of \PCTSP by \textcite{blauth_2023_improved}.
-The decomposition can be interpreted as a distribution $\mu$ over a polynomial number of trees $\mathcal{T}$ rooted at $r$ such that for each tree $T \in \mathcal{T}$ \begin{enumerate*} \item $\EE{T \sim \mu}{c(E[T])} \le c^\transpose x$ and \item $\PP{T \sim \mu}{v \in V[T]} = y_v$ for all $v \in V$. \end{enumerate*}\footnote{For a (sub-)graph $H = (V_H,E_H)$, we write $V[H] \coloneqq V_H$ and $E[H] \coloneqq E_H$.
+To obtain this result, we exploit a known decomposition of solutions $(x,y)$ to the above relaxation into trees (see \cref{lem:tree_decomposition} for the formal statement), which can be obtained very similar to an existential result on packing branchings in a directed multigraph by \textcite[Theorem~2.6]{bang-jensen_1995_preserving} or a polynomial-time version by \textcite[Theorem~3.1]{post_2015_lpbased} and was---in a generalized form---first used in the context of \PCTSP by \textcite{blauth_2023_improved}.
+The decomposition can be interpreted as a distribution $\mu$ over a polynomial number of trees $\mathcal{T}$ rooted at $r$ such that for each tree $T \in \mathcal{T}$ \begin{enumerate*} \item $\EE{T \sim \mu}{c(E[T])} \le c^\transpose x$ and \item $\PP{T \sim \mu}{v \in V[T]} = y_v$ for all $v \in V$. \end{enumerate*} \footnote{For a (sub-)graph $H = (V_H,E_H)$, we write $V[H] \coloneqq V_H$ and $E[H] \coloneqq E_H$.
 Moreover, for a set $F$ of edges we abbreviate $c(F) \coloneqq \sum_{e \in F} c_e$.}

 Our algorithm proceeds as follows.
-We apply the decomposition to a slightly modified LP solution with $y_v = 0$ or $y_v \ge \delta$ for each $v \in V$ for some parameter $\delta$.
+We apply the decomposition to a slightly modified LP solution with $y_v = 0$ or $y_v \ge \delta$ for each $v \in V$ for some parameter~$\delta$.
 Then, for a tree $T$ in the support of $\mu$ and a threshold $\gamma$, we prune the tree.
 Concretely, we find the inclusion-wise minimal subtree of $T$ which spans all vertices $v \in V[T]$ with $y_v \ge \gamma$.
 Finally, we add the minimum cost matching on the odd degree vertices of this subtree.
-While our algorithm simply tries all possible trees $T$ in the support of $\mu$ and all possible thresholds $\gamma=y_v$ for $v\in V$, our analysis is randomized: We sample the tree from $\mu$ and the threshold $\gamma$ from a specific distribution, and prove the main result in expectation.
-Clearly, the same guarantee then holds for the best choice of $T$ and $\gamma$.
+While our algorithm simply tries all possible trees $T$ in the support of $\mu$ and all possible thresholds $\delta, \gamma \in \{y_v : v \in V\}$, our analysis is randomized: We sample the tree from $\mu$ and the thresholds $\delta$ and $\gamma$ from well-chosen distributions, and prove the main result in expectation.
+Clearly, the same guarantee then holds for the best choice of~$T$, $\delta$ and $\gamma$.

-After describing the algorithm in more detail in \cref{sec:algorithm}, we bound its approximation ratio by the golden ratio ${\sfrac{(1+\sqrt{5})}{2}} \approx 1.618$ through a simple analysis in \cref{sec:golden_ratio}.
-In \cref{sec:below1.6}, we show that a minor adaption of the algorithm and a slightly more involved analysis allows us to push the approximation guarantee to $1.599$ as in \cref{thm:main}.